bcgov/moh-hni-esb/README.md

 ## Step 1: Configure and run HNI ESB

-HNI ESB must be configured to validate a JWT as part of the OAuth 2 flow it must be configured.
+HNI ESB must be configured to validate a JWT as part of the OAuth 2 flow.
+The following parameters need to be configured depending on the Keycloak environment:
-`Authorized Party` - found in application.properties this is the client id of the client retrieving a JWT `Audience` - found in application.properties
+- `Authorized Party` - found in application.properties this is the client id of the client retrieving a JWT
+- `Audience` - found in application.properties
-`Issuer` - still in the code this is the URL of the realm issuing the token `RemoteJWKSet` - still in the code this is the URL of the `certs` endpoint of the realm issuing the token
+- `Issuer` - still in the code this is the URL of the realm issuing the token
+- `RemoteJWKSet` - still in the code this is the URL of the `certs` endpoint of the realm issuing the token

 # Run the applications
 `HNI ESB` can be run from the command line: